myatmyintzuthin/myatmyintzuthin/README.md

 - As an AI engineer, I develop AI models, and AI backend servers.
 - As a software developer, I develop Qt Desktop Applications using Python and C++.
 - AWS cloud practitioner, AWS machine learning specialty certified
-- Guess what, I am developing LLMs in Japan! :p

 ### _Languages_